 I strongly believe in using art and creativity as a means to affect change and influence others.
 I thrive in high pressure situations that require quick thinking and creative solutions.
 In five years, I built a small two-person department into a thriving cornerstone for the Center for Strategic and International Studies (CSIS) in Washington, D.C.
-Now in 2017, there are 10 full-time video producers, web developers, and designers who are responsible for shaping the majority of CSIS's public outreach.
+Now in 2020, there are 18 full-time video producers, web developers, data scientists, and designers who are responsible for shaping the majority of CSIS's public outreach.

 I have created projects that have been shown to high-level policymaking bodies in Congress and in international media.
 Most recently, I was the recipient of the Shorty Award for Best Data Visualization in social media, for spearheading and building a series of wildly successful interactive maps in 2016.
 In 2014, I led the creation of the Asia Maritime Transparency Initiative (https://amti.csis.org) with the CSIS Japan Chair.
 A year later, the website broke open the ongoing conflict in the South China Sea to a broad international audience, exposing efforts by China to build military outposts on artificial atolls.